Staphylococcus/brain-from-brane/docs/glossary.md

 ### Self-Awareness
 The capacity for agents to maintain and utilize models of themselves as bounded entities with properties, capabilities, and limitations, enabling sophisticated self-referential processing and behavior guidance.

+### Self-Reinforcing Feedback Loops (in Information Systems)
+Dynamic processes where the outcomes or effects of an information system's operation feed back to strengthen the system's own propagation, entrenchment, and stability within a host population.
+These are crucial mechanisms for [Emergent Stability](#emergent-stability) in information systems.
+Examples include utility reinforcement, identity integration, and [Cognitive Entrenchment](#cognitive-entrenchment).
+(See also: [Behavioral Feedback Loops](#behavioral-feedback-loops))

 ### Self-Stabilizing Patterns
 Information patterns that actively maintain their organizational integrity through environmental interaction, demonstrating robustness against perturbation and capability for structural preservation across time and substrate transitions.
+[Self-Reinforcing Feedback Loops](#self-reinforcing-feedback-loops-in-information-systems) are a key mechanism through which these patterns achieve stability.

 ### Semantic Agency
 The capacity for goal-directed behavior based on meaning interpretation and environmental modeling, distinguished from simple reactive responses through **ACAP assessment protocols**.
 Semantic agency emerges when information systems cross the [Engine Threshold](#engine-threshold) and achieve autonomous operation through **structural template optimization** and environmental manipulation capabilities.